NBC's Tirico coming back from Beijing earlier than planned – KION546

 AP Sports Writer

-NBC primetime Olympics host Mike Tirico will have a shorter stay in Beijing than originally planned.
+NBC prime-time Olympic host Mike Tirico will have a shorter stay in Beijing than originally planned.
 Tirico’s final show from Beijing will be Monday night.
-He will fly from China to Stamford, Connecticut, to host Wednesday and Thursday’s shows before heading to Los Angeles Friday to anchor Olympics and Super Bowl coverage through Sunday.
-Tirico will then head back to Stamford for the final week of Olympics coverage.
-The Games will conclude on Feb.
+He will fly from China to Stamford, Connecticut, to host Wednesday’s and Thursday’s shows before heading to Los Angeles Friday to anchor Olympics and Super Bowl coverage through Sunday.
+Tirico will then head back to Stamford for the final week of Olympic coverage.
+The Games conclude on Feb.
 20.